Welcome!

 Mission

-The Companion forms spiritual directors who live from their identity as God’s beloved and who create hospitable, Spirit-led spaces for others to encounter God’s presence through deep listening, discernment, and compassionate presence.
+The Companion forms spiritual directors who live from their identity as God’s beloved, creating hospitable, Spirit-led spaces for others to encounter God’s presence through:

 Vision